Gibraltar Point Fog Horse

 Image by Barry Eastwood, Group of horses standing in field on frosty and foggy day with grey sky.

 Legend has it that a farmer on his way to Skegness Market tried to take his horse on a shortcut along the beach at Gibraltar Point.
-The day was foggy, the farmer lost his way in the mist and drowned in the rising tide.
+The day was foggy, and the farmer lost his way in the mist and drowned in the rising tide.
 Since then, the frenzied sound of horse-hooves can supposedly be heard on that beach when the fog is thick.

 Have you heard this story told or know of any additional details?
 Please get in touch!

-ANNA MILON
+Words by ANNA MILON

 One response to “Gibraltar Point Fog Horse”